Text Link

 Social issues with the word “obesity”

-One of the major problems of the word “obesity” is that it perpetuates the myths that body size is a behavior and that health is determined by body size.
-Neither of these things are true, and they ignore the role of genetics in influencing both body size and health, as well as structural factors including the social determinants of health.
-(7)
+One of the major problems is that the word "obesity" perpetuates the myths that body size is a behavior and that health is determined by body size.
+Neither of these things is true, and they ignore the role of genetics in influencing both body size and health and structural factors, including the social determinants of health.7

-The conditions in which people work, live, and play, their income, their access to health care, and their experiences of oppression affect their health outcomes to a much larger degree than their individual behaviors - including what they eat and their activity levels.
-Increasing access to affordable food, accessible healthcare, and safe housing is essential for improving public health and decreasing inequality.
+The conditions in which people work, live, and play, their income, their access to health care, and their experiences of oppression affect their health outcomes to a much larger degree than their behaviors, including what they eat and their activity levels.

-The HAES principles reinforce the idea that health status or weight should never be used to oppress, judge, or determine the value of a person.
+The HAES principles reinforce the idea that health status or weight should never be used to oppress, judge, or determine the value of a person.8

 HAES principles